hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 _<p style="text-align: center;">Please use the mixin version when you want your own custom style to inherit from an existing style!</p>_

 ### Layout and Columns

-> "Using layout and column utilities automatically adds scalability to your pages."

 As with most design systems, we use a standard 12-column system to subdivide our layouts.
 Each column, without spacing, is worth \*8.33% of its container's width\*\*.
 This means that columns are, by default, scalable.